dbgrandi/pusher_rails/README.md

     // if you want to use pusher.js
     //= require pusher

+    // if you want to use pusher.min.js
+    //= require pusher.min

     // if you are using pusher.js + backbone.js
     //= require backpusher